0z-cloud/vx/README.md

 ### Vault Storages

-    - [x] Internal Contract Model Vault storage based on Ansible-Vault and simple interface for manage the zero level necessary shared logins and passwords constrains, and also product specific settings, which possibled to be shared by groups, by inventories, regions, sectors, zones, environments and placements like ACL represents are same shared pieces of security cake, - as example one command implements feature for dev[1-3] envvironments, and have only access by security violation policy interface only to part of vault where stored credentials which able perform operations only on dev environments, after task completes, teamlead as example, who have more access level, can from same commit run chain pipeline to stage environment with separated per each user credentials container level
+    - [x] Internal Contract Model Vault storage based on Ansible-Vault and simple interface, uses for manage the zero level necessary shared logins and passwords constrains, and also product specific settings, which possibled to be shared by groups, by inventories, regions, sectors, zones, environments and placements like ACL, - represents are same shared pieces of security cake, - as example one command implements feature for dev[1-3] envvironments, and have only access by security violation policy interface only to part of vault where stored credentials, which able perform operations only on dev environments, after task completes, teamlead as example, who have more access level, can from same commit run chain pipeline to stage environment, with separated per each user credentials container level.

+            Please README in Vx component documentation.

     - [.]
 Vault (HashiCorp)

 ### Service Discovery

     - [x] Consul.
 Multi-DC & Multi-Zone Cloud Consul Cluster, with separated/mixed Service Discovery each Zone, Service, Network, where ACL are infinitly run with checks to reborn itself cloud warmup bootstrap, by platform levels chaining bootstraping.
 Mesh accounting, validation and relocation.
-Nginx service discovery full cover by use as upstreams service discovery endpoints which extends with prefix `*.cloud.` each frontend service mesh endpoint.
+           Nginx service discovery full cover by use as upstreams service discovery endpoints, which extends with prefix `*.cloud.` each frontend service mesh endpoint.
     - [.]
 EtcD

 ### Mesh Mesh Providers